Filtered Fukaya categories: Continuation functors

 \section{Continuation functors}

-It is well known that between two Floer complexes of the same objects (ambient symplectic manifold or couple of Lagrangians) defined using different Floer data one can construct chain maps, called continuation maps, defined counting strips which homotope between the different data.
+It is well known that between two Floer complexes of the same objects (ambient symplectic manifold or couple of Lagrangians) defined using different Floer data one can construct chain maps, called continuation maps, defined by counting strips which homotope between the different data.
 Moreover these chain maps are quasi-isomorphisms.
-In particular, this shows that Floer homology is a well-defined object.
+In particular, this shows that Floer homology is well-defined in the sense that it is independent of the auxiliary Floer data.
 In \cite{Sylvan2019OnCategories}, Sylvan extended continuation maps to $A_\infty$-functors on (partially wrapped) Fukaya categories.
 In particular, he geometrically showed that Fukaya categories do not depend on choices up to quasi-equivalence of $A_\infty$-categories.
-This approach differs from the well-known proof of this fact contained \cite[Chapter 10]{Seidel2008FukayaTheory}, which heavily relies on algebraic machineries.
+This approach differs from the well-known proof of this fact contained in \cite[Chapter 10]{Seidel2008FukayaTheory}, which heavily relies on algebraic machineries.
 In this section we will construct continuation functors for monotone Fukaya categories defined using the Morse-Bott model developed in Section \ref{mbfuk} following the main ideas contained in Sylvain's work.
-For us, the main purpose of continuation functors will not be showing that our model for the Fukaya category does not depend on choices, but rather to estimate the `distance' (see \cite{Fukaya2021Gromov-HausdorffTheory}) between filtered Fukaya categories defined with different perturbation data.
-Moreover, continuation functors allow to define choice-independent filtered Fukaya categories.
+In Section \ref{contfunandfiltr} we discuss how the filtered structure of filtered Fukaya categories defined using $\varepsilon$-perturbation data (as defined in Section \ref{actualconstruction}) behaves under continuation functors.
 The main results of this section are summarized in the following theorem, which is an expanded version of Theorem \ref{thmB}.